Adamson House: Construction and architecture

-A tile showcase
+Malibu tile

 Adamson House is best known for its extensive use of locally produced Malibu tile.
-In 1926, May K. Rindge (Rhonda Rindge Adamson's mother) established a tileworks east of the Malibu Pier.
-The factory was run by Rufus Keeler, an innovative ceramic engineer, who worked with local artisans to design decorative art tile, employing more than 100 persons in the late 1920s and creating "some of the most colorful and inventive glazed tiles in the country."
+In 1926, Rhonda’s mother, May K. Rindge established a tile-work factory east of the Malibu Pier.
+The factory was run by Rufus Keeler, an innovative ceramic engineer who worked with local artisans to design decorative art tile, employing more than 100 workers in the late 1920s and creating "some of the most colorful and inventive glazed tiles in the country."
 Hand-crafted art tile fired from local clay was specially designed for each room of the Adamson House.
-Even the ceiling of one of the bathrooms was tiled.
 In 1930, the Los Angeles Times reported: "Striking tile effects have been obtained from original designs of the craftsmen and artists of the pottery and floors, walls and patios."
-Sixty-seven years later, the Los Angeles Times was still writing about the home's extraordinary tilework: "This huge Spanish-style mansion, built in 1929 (sic), might as well be called the house that tile built.
+Sixty-seven years later, the Los Angeles Times was still writing about the home's extraordinary tilework: "This huge Spanish-style mansion, built in 1929 [sic], might as well be called the house that tile built.
 Tile is everywhere — from the ceramic wall clock above the tile-topped oak table in the kitchen to the floor-to-ceiling tiled bathrooms."

-One of the home's most popular examples of tilework is a 60 ft imitation Persian carpet made of tile, including small pieces designed to look like rug fringes.
-In the exterior of the house, the colorfully tiled Neptune Fountain, Peacock Fountain and Star Fountain are among the home's most photographed examples of tilework.
-Nearby, there is also an elaborately tiled outdoor tub used by the Adamsons to bathe their dogs.
+One of the home's most popular examples of tilework is a 60 ft imitation of Persian carpet, including small pieces designed to look like rug fringes.
+In the exterior of the house, the colorfully tiled Neptune Fountain, Peacock Fountain, and Star Fountain are among the home's most photographed examples.
+Nearby, there is an elaborately outdoor tub used by the Adamsons to bathe their dogs.

 The bathhouse and swimming pool are also covered with Malibu tile, and the dressing rooms have tiled showers with decorative motifs.
 The house has been called a "museum of tile" and the "Taj Mahal of Tile".
-The Malibu Potteries only operated for six years from 1926 to 1932, and the Adamson House has many of the potteries' most significant remaining works.
+The Malibu Potteries only operated for six years from 1926 to 1932, and the Adamson House has many of the pottery’s most significant surviving works.

 Early use

 The house was originally a vacation beach cottage, but the Adamsons eventually made it their permanent home.
-In December 1932, a fire started in the electrical wiring of the garage.
-One of the bedrooms was badly damaged, and the entire house was threatened by intense flames.
+In December 1932, a fire started due to faulty electrical wiring in the garage.
+One of the bedrooms was badly damaged.
 The fire was extinguished by pumping crews from the forestry stations at Fernwood and Las Flores, aided by the Malibu Beach colony fire department.
-During World War II, the bathhouse was used by the United States Coast Guard as a local headquarters to watch out over the Malibu coast.
+During World War II, the bathhouse was used by the United States Coast Guard as a local headquarters to watch over the Malibu coast.